-Major development applications approved since 2015 in Reston have included commitments to add approximately 39.5 acres of publicly accessible urban parks in the Reston Transit Station Area (TSA).
-Collectively, the major rezoning applications approved in Reston since 2015 generate a need for the equivalent of 6.6 new athletic fields under the maximum approved development levels.
+Major development applications approved since 2015 in Reston have included commitments to add approximately 50 acres of publicly accessible urban parks in the Reston Transit Station Area (TSA).
+Collectively, the major rezoning applications approved in Reston since 2015 generate a need for the equivalent of 9 new athletic fields under the maximum approved development levels.
 Approximately \$25 million has been committed in proffers to the Fairfax County Park Authority for the purchase of land, construction of new facilities, and/or improvements to existing athletic fields in the greater Reston area.
 In addition, one rezoning applicant has proffered to acquire and dedicate a seven-acre parcel in the Reston area to the Park Authority for the creation of a new public park with athletic facilities.
+Yet another rezoning applicant, at Isaac Newton Square, has proffered to construct a full-size rectangle field plus warm up area onsite and to dedicate the land and facility to the Fairfax County Park Authority.